liamcli/randomNAS_release/README.md

 To run `random_weight_share.py`, issue the command with the desired arguments to replicate runs from the spreadsheet:
 `python random_weight_share.py --benchmark [ptb/cnn] --seed [X] --epochs [X] --batch_size [X] --grad_clip [X] --save_dir [X] --config [controls ptb hidden dim] --init_channels [controls cnn size]`

+Please use our fork of DARTS in order to get deterministic results for CNN evaluation.
 The output architecture for PTB can be copied directly into `darts/rnn/genotypes.py` for eval.
 For CNN, run the following command to get the architecture to copy into `darts/cnn/genotypes.py` for eval:
 `python parse_cnn_arch.py "[arch_str]"`

 ## ASHA